umbraco/UmbracoDocs/11/umbraco-cms/extending/packages/good-practice-and-defaults.md

 # Good practice and defaults

-_This document provides some guides and notes on package development, and good practice that will help you maintain and support your package through multiple releases and versions of Umbraco.
-These good practices are not prescriptive, but mearly offer a guide as to what we have found works well, and not-so-well, when developing packages for Umbraco._
+This document provides guides and notes on package development.
+It includes good practice guidelines that will help you maintain and support your package through multiple releases and versions of Umbraco.
+These good practices are not prescriptive, but offer a guide as to what often works well, and not-so-well, when developing packages for Umbraco.

-## App_Plugins
+## App Plugins

 To extend the Umbraco backoffice, a package can provide files (like a `package.manifest` and AngularJS views/controlers) that should be stored within the `App_Plugins` folder.
 It's recommended to put all files in a subfolder with a unique name, preferrably using the package name, e.g. `App_Plugins\MyPackage`.